neomatrix369/The-AI-Engineer-Challenge/MERGE.md

      - [ ] Test browser storage functionality
      - [ ] Verify all UI text is updated correctly
      - [ ] Check that old PDF functionality still works
+     - [ ] Test individual file deletion with delete buttons
+     - [ ] Test "Delete All" functionality with confirmation
+     - [ ] Test deletion of both server-stored and browser-stored files
      ```

 3. **Review and Merge:**